all-umass/superman-web/README.md

 Datasets are the basic unit of data in the superman server.
-Add one by modifying the `datasets.yml` configuration file, then optionally adding a loader function to the `custom_datasets.py` module.
+Add one by modifying the `datasets.yml` configuration file, optionally adding a loader function to the `custom_datasets.py` module.
-Relative paths are evaluated starting from the current working directory of the process running `superman_server.py`.
+Relative paths are evaluated starting from the current working directory of the process running `superman_server.py`, typically the root of this repository.

 ### 4: Run